What curriculum do IPS follow?

 How will my non-English speaking child manage in an English medium school?

-IPS provides English as an Additional Language (EAL) classes from the Year 2 through to Class 6.
+IPS provides English as an Additional Language (EAL) classes from the Year 2 through to Year 6.
 Many of our students do not speak English when they join our school, and our teachers are very sensitive to their distinct needs.